-The Taiwan FETP was established in 1984 with assistance from the United States Centers for Disease Control and Prevention (CDC).
+The Taiwan Field Epidemiology Training Program (FETP), a two-year, on-the-job training program, was established in 1984 with assistance from the United States Centers for Disease Control and Prevention (U.S. CDC) after a large outbreak of poliomyelitis in 1982.
 The program emphasizes the importance of hands-on experience in field investigations and analysis of practical cases.
-Originally, FETP was supervised by the Bureau of Communicable Disease Control (BCDC) of the Department of Health.
-For more effective cooperation with other public health agencies, FETP merged into the National Institute of Preventive Medicine (NIPM) in 1988.
-After the enterovirus outbreak in 1998, FETP, along with BCDC, NIPM, and the Disease Surveillance and Quarantine Service, reformed as the Taiwan Centers for Disease Control (Taiwan CDC) in 2000.
+Originally, the FETP was supervised by the Bureau of Communicable Disease Control (BCDC) of the Department of Health.
+For more effective collaboration with other public health agencies, the FETP merged with the National Institute of Preventive Medicine (NIPM) in 1988.
+After the enterovirus outbreak in 1998, the FETP, along with BCDC, NIPM, and the Disease Surveillance and Quarantine Service, integrated into the Taiwan Centers for Disease Control (Taiwan CDC) in 2000.

-During the past few years, the program has been altered to better comply with international standards which recommend a shift toward competence-based training.
-The length of introductory didactic training has thus decreased to four weeks, during which trainees are taught the fundamentals of public health, including epidemiology, biostatistics, public health ethics and law, surveillance, outbreak investigation, and communication.
-After completing this basic discipline, each trainee participates in the investigation of disease outbreaks and surveillance evaluation.
-In the second year of training, the fellows conduct their own long-term research projects.
+During the past few years, the program has been altered to better comply with international standards, which recommend a shift toward competency-based training.
+The length of introductory didactic training has thus decreased to four weeks, during which the fellows are taught the fundamentals of public health, including epidemiology, biostatistics, public health ethics and law, surveillance, outbreak investigation, and communication.
+After completing the introductory course, each trainee participates in outbreak investigations and surveillance evaluation.
+During the second year, fellows conduct their analytic research projects.
 These projects focus on current health problems in Taiwan.